imb/fctx/doc/usr/source/api_fct.rst

     Causes a test failure if *a* == *b*.
 Testing for inequality is done based on first checking for NULL, then making a case-sensitive compare.

-.. cfunction:: fct_xchk(condition, format, ...)
+.. cfunction:: fct_xchk(condition, format_str, ...)

     Evaluates the *condition*, and if it is false will cause the tests to fail.
     Further lines in the test block continue to execute.
-The message reported is a function of a printf-style *format*, with multiple arguments.
+The message reported is a function of a printf-style *format_str*, with multiple arguments.

     :cfunc:`fct_xchk` can be extended to generate your own check functions.
 For example, say you had a structure such as,